akshmakov/compose-service/README.md

 At a minimum the compose-service file should define the following variables

-- `SERVICE_NAME` - name for the service (will be the init.d, compose-service or upstart name for this service)
+- `SERVICE_NAME` - name for the service (will be the systemd, compose-service or upstart name for this service)
 - `SERVICE_DEPLOY_YML` - path to the deployment YML (will be copied)
 - (Optional) `SERVICE_INIT_FN` - a no parameter bash function which prints the YML to stdout to be printed to deployment file